juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 **Notes**:
 - By default, all projects using the same Ruby version share the same gem installation directory
+- Multiple versions of the same gem can coexist in the gem installation directory
-- Bundler doesn't provide filesystem isolation for gems by default
+- Bundler doesn't provide filesystem isolation for gems by default (see [next section](#isolate-gems-per-project))
 - Bundler isolates gems at runtime by manipulating the load path (`$LOAD_PATH`) to include only the gems specified in the project's `Gemfile.lock`
-- Multiple versions of the same gem can coexist in the gem installation directory

 ### Isolate gems per project